 What’s the takeaway here?
 Is the soybean healthy or not?
 Soy, like most other foods, can be corrupted.
 It gets an undeserved bad rep because it’s mostly GMO and its milk has taken sales away from cow’s milk.
 Unbiased studies, however, show that organic, non-GMO soy can be eaten daily, but no more than five servings, to protect against cancer and bone loss.
 Soy also protects the heart with its omega-3 fatty acids.
 It contains B vitamins, iron, zinc, and antioxidants as well.
 Take an iodine supplement, if needed, so that it doesn’t affect your thyroid.

 Also, keep in mind that most of the GMO soy is fed to livestock, but I would still read labels to determine if the soy is non-GMO and organic.
 Obviously, if you are allergic to soy, avoid it, but it is a very healthy choice, especially if it has been fermented.
-We have a free mini course on fermenting foods to heal your gut.
-If you’re interested, see the graphic below to learn more.
-Also, please subscribe to our email newsletter to get more health tips.
+Please subscribe to our email newsletter to get more health tips.
 Thanks for visiting!

 - Michael Greger M.D.
 FACLM.
 “Who Shouldn’t Eat Soy?”
 NutritionFacts.org.
 November 25, 2016, Volume 33.